HimoriK/book/src/ch04-01-what-is-ownership.md

 * When `s` comes *into* scope, it is valid.
 * It remains valid until it goes *out of* scope.

-At this point, the relationship between scopes and when variables are valid is similar to that in other programming languages.
-Now we’ll build on top of this understanding by introducing the `String` type.

 ### The `String` Type

-To illustrate the rules of ownership, we need a data type that is more complex than those we covered in the [“Data Types”][data-types]<!-- ignore --> section of Chapter 3.
-The types covered previously are of a known size, can be stored on the stack and popped off the stack when their scope is over, and can be quickly and trivially copied to make a new, independent instance if another part of code needs to use the same value in a different scope.
+The types covered in [“Data Types”][data-types]<!-- ignore --> section are of a known size, can be stored on the stack and popped off the stack when their scope is over, and can be quickly and trivially copied to make a new, independent instance if another part of code needs to use the same value in a different scope.
 But we want to look at data that is stored on the heap and explore how Rust knows when to clean up that data, and the `String` type is a great example.

-We’ll concentrate on the parts of `String` that relate to ownership.
-These aspects also apply to other complex data types, whether they are provided by the standard library or created by you.
 We’ll discuss `String` in more depth in [Chapter 8][ch8]<!-- ignore -->.

-We’ve already seen string literals, where a string value is hardcoded into our program.
-String literals are convenient, but they aren’t suitable for every situation in which we may want to use text.
-One reason is that they’re immutable.
-Another is that not every string value can be known when we write our code: for example, what if we want to take user input and store it?
-For these situations, Rust has a second string type, `String`.
-This type manages data allocated on the heap and as such is able to store an amount of text that is unknown to us at compile time.
+The `String` type manages data allocated on the heap and as such is able to store an amount of text that is unknown to us at compile time.
 You can create a `String` from a string literal using the `from` function, like so:

 ```rust
 let s = String::from("hello");